Polymer/polymer/PRIMER.md

 Thus, custom CSS properties introduce a powerful way for element authors to expose a theming API to their users in a way that naturally fits right alongside normal CSS styling and avoids the problems with `/deep/` and `::shadow`, and is already on a standards track with shipping implementation by Mozilla and planned support by Chrome.

 However, it may be tedious (or impossible) for an element author to anticipate and expose every possible CSS property that may be important for theming an element as individual CSS properties (for example, what if a user needed to adjust the `opacity` of the toolbar title?).
-For this reason, the custom properties shim included in Polymer includes an experimental extension allowing a bag of CSS properties to be defined as a custom property and allowing all properties in the bag to be applied to a specific CSS rule in an element's local DOM.
+For this reason, the custom properties shim included in Polymer includes an extension allowing a bag of CSS properties to be defined as a custom property and allowing all properties in the bag to be applied to a specific CSS rule in an element's local DOM.
 For this, we introduce a `mixin` capability that is analogous to `var`, but allows an entire bag of properties to be mixed in.

 Example: